filecoin-project/devgrants/storage-provider-tools-rfps.md

 [Eth Gas Station](https://ethgasstation.info/) is one example resource but what specific tool is built to explain gas calculations is open.

-Modeling current average gas costs can help miners and developers better understand the current MPool and why their transactions are not being mined, especially if their gas is too low compared to the network average.
+Modeling current average gas costs can help SPs and developers better understand the current MPool and why their transactions are not being mined, especially if their gas is too low compared to the network average.

 The EIP-1559 Gas Model was implemented in Filecoin (relevant [Changelog](https://github.com/filecoin-project/lotus/blob/efd2dff0cac40934ec5b4472e48887ecbb2efe44/CHANGELOG.md#gas-changes)).
 A Lotus JSON RPC API call to estimate gas in Lotus is a TODO in [Issue 3326](https://github.com/filecoin-project/lotus/issues/3326) and there is a [Gas Estimation function here](https://github.com/filecoin-project/lotus/blob/18c025f10e99b35cf7cd2eebe10de5163280378e/node/impl/full/gas.go#L189).

 &nbsp;

-### Mining Task Pool for Smaller Miners
+### Mining Task Pool for Smaller Storage Providers

-> NOTE: Creating a mining pool in Filecoin is not easy to do and cannot be implemented in a fully decentralized way at this time.
+> NOTE: Creating a SP pool in Filecoin is not easy to do and cannot be implemented in a fully decentralized way at this time.

-A way to pool resources and tasks to smaller miners behind a single node.
+A way to pool resources and tasks to smaller SPs behind a single node.
 One goal is to attain the 10 TiB minimum consensus storage power collaboratively as a group sooner to have a chance to earn a % of block rewards earlier on.

 #### Description

-Miners regularly ask whether a mining pool is possible in Filecoin.
+SPs regularly ask whether a mining pool is possible in Filecoin.

 1. Collateral is difficult to pool in a trustless, decentralized way without a spec-actor update which can be proposed as a future FIP.

-    Some groups have also proposed a centralized service provider external to Filecoin for pooling collateral that miners would have to trust, or a staking system.
+    Some groups have also proposed a centralized service provider external to Filecoin for pooling collateral that SPs would have to trust, or a staking system.

-2. Another area of research is to target the FSM scheduler to support farming tasks to smaller remote miners in the same geographic region as a worker pool, all behind a single node and miner id.
-Smaller miners could work together in this way to earn block rewards as a collective.
+2. Another area of research is to target the FSM scheduler to support farming tasks to smaller remote SPs in the same geographic region as a worker pool, all behind a single node and SP id.
+Smaller SPs could work together in this way to earn block rewards as a collective.

 We are particularly interested in Option 2.
 A discussion thread for this topic is also on Github is at https://github.com/filecoin-project/lotus/discussions/4005.